tournament-js/tournament/doc/implementors.md

   return null;
 };

-SomeTournament.prototype._limbo = function (playerId) {
-  // TODO: check if we can figure out roughly where the player is headed };

 SomeTournament.prototype._early = function () {
   // TODO: return true here if tournament is done early return false;